cmualgos/cmualgos.github.io/_posts/2018-09-14-matrix-via-matrices.md

 matchings?
 This can be done deterministically, and was shown by [Jim Geelen](http://www.math.uwaterloo.ca/~jfgeelen/Publications/matching.pdf), but the runtime seems to get much worse.
-(Or as he says, "the algorithm remains computationally unattractive".)
+(Or as he says, "the algorithm [is] computationally unattractive".)
 For the rest of this post, let's stick with the randomized algorithms for PIT.

 ## PIT for Matchings